opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/dynamo-db.md

 The source includes two ingestion options to stream DynamoDB events:

-1. _Full Initial Snapshot_ using [PITR](https://aws.amazon.com/dynamodb/pitr/) gets an initial snapshot of the current state of the DynamoDB table.
+1. A _full initial snapshot_ using [PITR](https://aws.amazon.com/dynamodb/pitr/) gets an initial snapshot of the current state of the DynamoDB table.
 This requires the PITR Snapshots and DyanmoDB option enabled on your DynamoDB table.
 2. Stream events from DynamoDB streams without full initial snapshots.
 This is useful if you already have a snapshot mechanism within your pipelines.
-This requires that DynamoDB stream is enabled on the DynamoDB table.
+This requires that the DynamoDB stream option is enabled on the DynamoDB table.

 ## Usage